guardian/useful-links/after-starting.md

 ## Email lists
 * dig.dev - is for general department wide messages - ask Lizzy Clamp or Iona McKendrick to be added to this list
-* dig.dev.software - is for software related messages - email 34444 and ask to be added to this list
+* dig.dev.software - is for software related messages - email IT Servicedesk and ask to be added to this list

 ## Other
 * [Free Guardian Membership](https://membership.theguardian.com/join/staff) - including a guardian canvas bag!